Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Start**
 &b[===] &eHome Command Tutorial &b[===]
-&b:star: You have learned how to set your home.
-Now, try using &e!myHomes &eand &e!home &eto manage your homes.
+&b:sun: You have learned how to set your home.
+Now, try using &6!myHomes &band &6!home &bto manage your homes.
 Start by walking away from your room.

 **Repeat reminder**
 :lit: &eOpen &6!myHomes&e, then walk a few blocks away and try &6!home &eto return.